goblinfactory/quiet-fake/README.md

 # quiet-fake
 Rough spike to get a more readable build logfile showing only results or errors.
 I hope that this can be used as an easy to clone spike to test other options, ideally a mix between the decent parts of the build output, timings etc, together with the brevity of the shorter output. (will look at that shortly.)

+What I'm busy with at the moment:
+- post build log formatting.
+Possibly use some form of log template fomatter, RazorLogs lol!
+The output below is not a huge improvement; I want to make it much better.
+- Test to make sure when complex builds fail, that the build fails fast.
+- Test getting quicker (formatted [ with a format string ] ) after each project is built.

 ###Usage:
 ```
 $ git clone https://github.com/goblinfactory/quiet-fake.git